-The Project will result in the demolition of the majority of the existing buildings on site, and clearance of areas of vegetation on site, including the loss of modified grassland.
+The Project will result in the demolition of the majority of the existing buildings on site, and clearance of vegetation on site, including the loss of modified grassland, wood-pasture and parkland, buildings and hardstanding, woodland and hedgerows.
 Some existing areas of woodland will be retained as part of the proposals.
-The construction phase will result in the construction of 302 residential units, open space, play space, new access and associated infrastructure.
+The construction phase will result in the construction of up to 558 residential units, a care home, a primary school, open space, play space, new access and associated infrastructure on the Western site; and 302 homes on the eastern part of the site alongside green infrastructure, play space, a 386sqm shop and a community hub (existing Listed visitors centre).